kwaldenphd/Raspberry-Pi-Setup/README.md

 Think of the program as the verb in a sentence.

-In this case, `ls` is the program.
-It is short for list and will show you a list of files in the current directory.
+In this case, `ls` is the program. `ls` is short for list and will show you a list of files in the current directory.

 Try running this program now.

 Think of options as adverbs in a sentence.
 They will modify the way the program runs.

 In this example `–l` is the option; it is short for “long.”
+The dash in `-l` is the *option specifier* that modifies the behavior of the option.

 This displays the same list of files with additional information.